-Rubber Blade: That is one common kind of materials.
+Rubber Blade: That is one common kind of material.
 Many wipers utilize this material; in fact, it is relatively inexpensive as a production material.
 Based on its cheap cost, the durability is, in fact, relatively low.
 Rubber blades are often the first option to give up.

 However, this does not mean that rubber wipers are not affected by any standard measures.
 Many automakers pre-install rubber wipers in their cars.
-Therefore, there is no need to hear some rumours that this material is terrible and then quit using this material wiper.
+Therefore, there is no need to hear some rumors that this material is terrible and then quit using this material wiper.

 Silicone blade: This is much quieter than rubber blades since there is a lubricant that causes the water to bead through to the windshield, producing the blades glide over the windshield more easily and effortlessly.
 Nevertheless, you’ll spend more on all those conveniences.